eclypse13/fullstackopen/Part 0/Exercise 4/new-note-diagram.md

     Note right of Client: The Client enters the text of the note and clicks the Save button.
     Client->>Server: POST https:////studies.cs.helsinki.fi/exampleapp/new_note
     activate Server
-    Note right of Server: The Server is processing the request. deactivate Server
+    Note left of Server: The Server is processing the request. deactivate Server

     Client->>Server: GET https://studies.cs.helsinki.fi/exampleapp/notes